-The Subarea Plan provides an opportunity to re-cast land use in a more sustainable, pedestrian-friendly and transit-oriented form, while accommodating existing uses and minimizing impacts on nearby neighborhoods.
-The intent of the Subarea Plan is to be a model of responsible growth, and to create a land use type and form that is distinctive for Bellevue and the Eastside.
+This Subarea Plan provides an opportunity to re-cast BelRed's land use into a more sustainable, pedestrian-friendly and transit-oriented form, while accommodating existing uses and minimizing impacts on nearby neighborhoods.
+The intent is for BelRed to be a model of responsible growth with a land use pattern and urban form that promotes a healthy environment, community and economy.

-A major theme of the Subarea Plan is the "nodal" development pattern, which concentrates future development in the vicinity of light rail stations.
-However, buildings, both inside and outside of nodes, that are larger and higher than what the base zoning would allow, can be achieved only through participation in an incentive system that provides for a range of public amenities.
+The plan relies on a "nodal" development pattern, which concentrates future development near light rail stations.
+High development intensities allow for safe and convenient access to a variety of goods and services and support high levels of pedestrian activity and multiple transportation choices.
+Focusing development in nodes encourages growth to occur in places where transportation facilities can support development efficiently.
+However, buildings, both inside and outside of nodes, that are larger and taller than what the base zoning allows, will require participation in an incentive system that provides for a range of public amenities.

-BelRed is a large Subarea, with the potential for developing a number of distinct neighborhoods.
-These include the "development nodes" around future light rail stations, areas of mixed use and relatively dense development where public and private improvements are expected to create a pedestrian-friendly and transit- supportive environment.
-Additional neighborhoods will form outside of station area nodes.
-Some will be fairly consistent with past development while others will be a significant departure.
-The intent of this Plan is to capitalize on these various land use patterns within BelRed, to break down the large expanse of the Subarea and create a series of neighborhoods, each with its own distinct character and sense of place.
+BelRed is a large subarea, with the potential for a number of distinct neighborhoods.
+These include the "development nodes" located around light rail stations, as well as the neighborhoods in between station area nodes.
+The intent of this plan is to capitalize on the various land use patterns within BelRed to break down the large expanse of the subarea and create a series of neighborhoods, each with its own distinct character and sense of place.